SovereignCloudStack/cluster-stack-provider-openstack/docs/troubleshooting.md

 ...
 ```

- you must specify the CA certificate in your secret, which contains the access data to the OpenStack intance, then secret should looks similiar to this example:
+you must specify the CA certificate in your secret, which contains the access data to the OpenStack instance, then secret should look similar to this example:

  ```bash
 apiVersion: v1